Changes and Life Events

 - If a dollar amount is selected, the minimum must be $100 a month

-- Federal tax law may require a different minimum
+- Federal tax law may require a different minimum.
+In this case, the benefit estimate will reflect the correct minimum amount allowable.

 Pays your beneficiary the same monthly amount you were receiving at the time of death.